Pyroblazer/Flutter-2D-game/readme.md

 2020

 ## Running instructions
-Install flutter, make sure that it's also integrated to environment variables Connect a device that is compatible with Flutter
+Install flutter, make sure that it's also integrated to environment variables.

+Connect a device that is compatible with Flutter
 Open terminal, and type in: